ghishiyaa/3IE1-Scientific-Computing/Getting to Know Markdown.md

 #How to bold/ italicize text
 Text will be bolded if an # is added at the start of the text

+##Lists:
+#Bulleted List:
+Here is an example of a bulleted list:
+-apples
+-bananas
+-grapes
+peacher

+#Ordered List:
+Here is an example of an ordered list:
+1. First
+2. Second
+3. Third
+4. Fourth